lukas-krecan/ShedLock/README.md

 prevents execution of the same task from another node (or thread).
 Please note, that **if one task is already running the other one is does not wait, it is simply skipped**.

-Since this is the very first version, only Spring annotated tasks coordinated through Mongo are supported.
+Since this is the very first version, only Spring annotated tasks coordinated through Mongo or JDBC database are supported.
 More scheduling and coordination mechanisms and expected in the future.

 ## Usage